superiorkid/torrent-to-magnet/README.md

-# Torrent to Magnet url
+# Torrent to Magnet URI

-Simple tool to convert `.toorent` to magnet url. this tool inspired by https://nutbread.github.io/t2m/
+Simple tool to convert `.torrent` to magnet URI.
+This tool is inspired by https://nutbread.github.io/t2m/

 ## Demo